microsoft/service-fabric-observer/Documentation/OperationalTelemetry.md

     -	Helps us focus effort on the most useful observers.
 -	Are there any FO plugins running?
 -	Is FO finding issues (generating health events)?
 This data is represented in the total number of Warnings/Errors an observer finds in an 8 hour window.
--	This telemetry is sent every 8 hours and internal error/warning counters are reset after each telemetry transmission.
+-	This telemetry is sent once every 24 hours and internal error/warning counters are reset after each telemetry transmission.

 #### Operational data details: